Prema Lamgade

-Prema Lamgade (born 1999) is a Nepalese model, content creator, and beauty pageant titleholder of Miss Vibhaa‐ Miss Grand Nepal 2024.
+Prema Lamgade (born 2001) is a Nepalese model, content creator, and beauty pageant titleholder of Miss Vibhaa Grand 2024.
 She represented Nepal at the Miss Grand International 2024 pageant.

 Early life and education

-Prema Lamgade was born in Bhairahawa, Rupandehi District, Nepal in 26 October 1999.
+Prema Lamgade was born in Bhairahawa, Rupandehi District, Nepal on 26 October 1999.
 From a young age, she faced bullying, which shaped her commitment to promoting kindness and inclusivity.
 She pursued a career in modeling and content creation, advocating for empathy and social awareness.

 Pageantry

 Miss Universe Nepal 2023

 She had previously participated in Miss Universe Nepal 2023, where she finished at Top 22.
 During the competition, she also earned the titles NIU Miss Eco Infinity and WOW Magazine Miss Free & Fearless.

 Miss Vibhaa 2024

-Prema Lamgade won Miss Vibhaa- Miss Grand Nepal 2024 title in Miss Vibhaa 2024 pageant, organized by Umanga Creation Pvt.
+Prema Lamgade won Miss Vibhaa Grand 2024 title in Miss Vibhaa 2024 pageant, organized by Umanga Creation Pvt.
 Ltd. Representing Bhairahawa, she was crowned the winner among 45 contestants at a grand finale held on 11 September 2024 at Heritage Garden, Sanepa, Lalitpur.
+In February 2026, she resigned from her position at Miss Vibhaa 2024, citing issues of mistreatment, defamation and caste-based discrimination from the national organization.